Most founders don't have a marketing problem. They have a starting problem.

 If your marketing has been sitting on the to-do list for longer than you'd like to admit, the answer isn't to wait until conditions are perfect.
 They won't be.
 The answer is to start somewhere sensible, with someone who'll be straight with you about what's realistic.

 If that sounds like a conversation worth having, I'd love to hear from you.
 No hard sell – just an honest chat about where you are, where you want to be, and how we might get there without it feeling overwhelming.
+Because the best time to start was six months ago.
+But today works too.

 About Marc Bates